How the ride-hailing industry is fueling a new breed of startup

 This situation has created fertile ground for third parties that promise to boost driver profits.
 One of those is Octopus Interactive, a Bethesda, Maryland-based startup that helps ride-hailing drivers make extra dough by installing interactive, location-based advertising technology on the passenger side of their vehicles.

-Any driver, whether for Uber, Lyft, Via, or Gett, can apply to Octopus for a free tablet, mount, and LTE data.
-The tablet is positioned with the screen facing the rear, where riders can play games and even win cash prizes — interspersed with short ads enabling the drivers to earn up to $100 per month.
+Whether they work for Uber, Lyft, Via, or Gett, any driver can apply to Octopus for a free tablet, mount, and LTE data.
+The tablet has a rear-facing screen, where riders can play games and even win cash prizes — interspersed with short ads that allow drivers to earn up to $100 per month.

 All the quizzes and games are designed and built in-house, and for the advertisements Octopus works with a number of high-profile clients, including Disney, Red Bull, Sprint, National Geographic, and Bloomberg.